Matthew12o/Zig-Finance-Calendar/readme.md

 1. TimeZone logic needs to be built
 2. DateTime equality needs to be included
 3. Expand the Holiday List to include more countries
+4. Expand on the DateTime Formats
+5. Expand on the available string parse for DateTime Format